busesen/MCCO/README.md

 1. A synthetic MCCE problem with a **known ground-truth solution**, enabling precise bias–variance–cost comparisons.
 2. A **Bermudan basket option pricing** problem, illustrating performance in a realistic optimal stopping setting.
+3. A **distributionally robust contextual bandit** problem, demonstrating the efficiency of gradient estimation in optimization tasks.

 Each experiment is self-contained and organized in a separate subfolder.